meilisearch/meilisearch-php/CONTRIBUTING.md

 ⚠️ Before doing anything, make sure you got through the guide about [Releasing an Integration](https://github.com/meilisearch/integration-guides/blob/main/resources/integration-release.md).

+Use [our automation](https://github.com/meilisearch/meilisearch-php/actions/workflows/update-version.yml) to update the version: click on `Run workflow`, and fill the appropriate version before validating.
+A PR updating the version in the [`src/Meilisearch.php`](/src/Meilisearch.php) file will be created.

+Or do it manually:

 Make a PR modifying the file [`src/Meilisearch.php`](/src/Meilisearch.php) with the right version.

 ```php